Josh Littlejohn: Recognition

 He was included in the Debrett’s list of 500 most influential people in the UK 2017.

 Littlejohn collected the Pride of Britain Special Recognition award in 2019.

 In 2020, he won the Robert Burns Humanitarian Award for helping helpless people.

+In 2023, his debut book 'Paying it Forward' became a Sunday Times' best seller, reaching number seven in the UK's best selling chart.